 Dr. Wahls said her MS improved dramatically, without drugs, after she switched to The Wahls Protocol.
 “The results stunned my physician, my family, and me: within a year, I was able to walk through the hospital without a cane and even complete an 18-mile bicycle tour," she said.

-The Paleo diet is the most popular diet around, and has a large celebrity following, including Tim McGraw (who credits it for his jaw-dropping 40-lb weight loss), Megan Fox and Joe Manganiello.
+The Paleo diet is the most popular diet around, and has a large celebrity following, including Tim McGraw, Megan Fox and Joe Manganiello.

 Research suggests the Paleo diet accelerates weight loss, prevents and manages cancer, diabetes, multiple sclerosis, heart disease, depression, and even Alzheimer's.
 A recent study published in the European Journal of Clinical Nutrition indicates the Paleo diet is twice as effective as other diets for weight loss and reducing belly fat.